-Abstract-The paper presents the study of synthetic transmit aperture method applying the Golay coded transmission for medical ultrasound imaging.
+Abstract-In the paper the study of synthetic transmit aperture method applying the Golay coded transmission for medical ultrasound imaging is presented.
 Longer coded excitation allows to increase the total energy of the transmitted signal without increasing the peak pressure.
-Signal-to-noise ratio and penetration depth are improved maintaining high ultrasound image resolution.

-In the work the 128-element linear transducer array with 0.3 mm inter-element spacing excited by one cycle and the 8 and 16-bit Golay coded sequences at nominal frequencies 4 MHz was used.
-Single element transmission aperture was used to generate a spherical wave covering the full image region and all the elements received the echo signals.
-The comparison of 2D ultrasound images of the wire phantom as well as of the tissue mimicking phantom is presented to demonstrate the benefits of the coded transmission.
+Moreover signal-to-noise ratio and penetration depth are improved while maintaining high ultrasound image resolution.
+In the work the 128-element linear transducer array with 0.3 mm inter-element spacing excited by one cycle and the 8 and 16bit Golay coded sequences at nominal frequency 4 MHz was used.
+To generate a spherical wave covering the full image region a single element transmission aperture was used and all the elements received the echo signals.
+The comparison of 2D ultrasound images of the tissue mimicking phantom and in vitro measurements of the beef liver is presented to illustrate the benefits of the coded transmission.
 The results were obtained using the synthetic aperture algorithm with transmit and receive signals correction based on a single element directivity function.

-Keywords- Golay coded sequences, radiation pattern, synthetic aperture, ultrasound imaging.
+Keywords-Golay coded sequences, radiation pattern, signal processing, synthetic aperture, ultrasound imaging.